csiro-fair/marimba/README.md

 ![](img/marimba_default-help.png "marimba_default-help")

-The default entry point to start using MarImBA is the `new` command.
-This allows you to create a new MarImBA collection, pipeline or deployment that adheres to the following standard MarImBA structure:
+The default entry point to start using Marimba is the `new` command.
+This allows you to create a new Marimba collection, pipeline or deployment that adheres to the following standard Marimba structure:

 ```
 {collection}